 I am a collector.
 I collect lost buttons, parted from their hapless owners and abandoned in the gutters, sidewalks, cracks and crevices of cities around the world: New York, Beijing, Venice, Berlin, Rome, Los Angeles, Brussels, Bologna, Florence, Amsterdam, Utrecht, Bergen, Munich, Bayreuth, Stuttgart.
 To restore its dignity, its individuality, and pride of place, I mount each of the over 800 buttons, on its own, 2 x 2, canvas.
 But in joining the collection, the button is once again lost in a sea of similarly lost buttons.

 I am a tourist.
 Drawn to novelty.
 Habituated to documentation.
-And addicted to movement for movement’s sake.
-For this piece, I walked the 32-mile perimeter of Manhattan, with a camera focused on the tops of my feet, capturing and documenting the monotonous rhythm of “the Tourist’s” ceaseless quest to conquer the world.
+Addicted to movement for movement’s sake.
+For this piece, I will walk the 32-mile perimeter of Manhattan, with a camera focused on the tops of my feet, capturing and documenting the monotonous rhythm of “the Tourist’s” ceaseless quest to conquer the world.

 I am a professional.
 I am an American.
 A true individual, I am as disciplined at work, as I am at leisure.
 In this piece, I performed an Olympic-distance triathlon, alone, in the enclosed space of a gym: in a 50-meter pool, on a stationary bike, and on a treadmill.
-Documented with selfies, I created my own shirt and awarded myself a medal, and posted it on Facebook.
+Documented with selfies, I created my own shirt and awarded myself a medal.

 I am a traveler.
 Not a member of the tourist hordes.
 To capture the tension between “the traveler’s” desire for individuality and simultaneous dependence on technology created for the tourist masses, I created uniforms for an army of dancing leisure travelers, a chorus line of pleasure seekers.
 Though seemingly similar, no two leotards are alike.
 I added hand-stitched appliqués of the Boeing 747, based on my own renderings of the “Tourist Jet,” to the mass-manufactured leotards made by anonymous factory workers in China.